pjirayu/STOS/README.md

 # Project setup & training preparation guide

 ## Introduction
-This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment for Few-Shot Domain Adaptation**
+This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment for Few-Shot Domain Adaptation**<br/>
-* Remark: the article is still undergoing in reviewing process
+<ins>Remark</ins> the article is still undergoing in reviewing process

 ## Activity recorded
 - 2022/07/11 Undergoing the re-arrange and -directory for all files as to a simpler version ...